A Meta-Art Moment

 “I really enjoyed the experience of doing it in the hotel.
 I am normally very private about making the work and because I normally work in a studio on my own and I shoot on my own, it’s always been very controlled, and I’ve been a little guarded about that process.
 But I think shooting this – being well-prepared with the costumes and relenting to the process – it’s been really enjoyable.”

 In a meta-art moment, Davies and his colourful cast of Calile misfits will return to The Calile in photographic form with the Pleasure exhibition on public display on level 1 from 16 September to 4 October.
+Merchandise is available to purchase at Museum Of Small Things on the ground floor and Davies work is available to purchase from Jan Murphy Gallery.

 Like a classic Bordeaux, Lobby Bar has evolved…